pipeline-demo-caternberg/pipeline-parallel-windows-linux/README.md

 * ![piplineconfig.png](piplineconfig.png)
 * Do NOT overwrite the jnlp image global like this.
   * `org.csanchez.jenkins.plugins.kubernetes.pipeline.PodTemplateStepExecution.defaultImage=jenkins/inbound-agent:windowsservercore-ltsc2019`
-  * Windows jnlp should be overwritten instead inside the windows podtemplate (see `pods/windows.yaml`)
+  * Windows jnlp should be overwritten instead inside the windows podtemplate (see `pods/windows.yaml)
 * Start the Pipeline, watch the log
 * ![pipeline-log.png](pipeline-log.png)

-* ensure the right nodeselector is configured in podtemplates (see pod yaml files in directory `pod`)
+* ensure the right nodeselector is configured in podtemplates (see pod yaml files in directory `pods`)
 ```
          nodeSelector:
             kubernetes.io/os: linux